IsolatedSingularity/starter-hugo-academic/content/authors/admin/_index.md

 organizations: []

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include quantum neural networks, topological quantum field theory, quantum information theory, and quantum gravity.
+bio: My interests include quantum software development, post-quantum cryptography, and quantum error correction.

 # Interests to show in About widget
 interests:
-  - Quantum algorithms
+  - Quantum software engineering
-  - Quantum cryptography
+  - Quantum error correction
-  - Procedural world generation & speedrun routing optimization
+  - Post-quantum cryptography

 # Education to show in About widget
 education: